revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Unix_Interview_Ques.md

 ---

-18. How to check the disk usage information on a filesystem?
+18.How to check the disk usage information on a filesystem?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

 > Using `df` command, we can check the information related to disk usage, that is, how much space is used by the filesystem and what is the available space.

 </details>

 ---

-19. How to view all the partitions of a hard drive in Linux.
+19.How to view all the partitions of a hard drive in Linux.

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> Using the` fdsik` command along with `-l` option, we can see all the partitions in the system.
-For example, ` sudo fdisk -l`.
+> Using the` fdsik` command along with `-l` option, we can see all the partitions in the system.For example, ` sudo fdisk -l`.

 </details>

 ---
-20. Explain about fdisk, sfdisk and cfdisk commands?
+20.Explain about fdisk, sfdisk and cfdisk commands?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> All these 3 are used to create, view, update, and delete the partitions of a disk, but the fdisk and cfdisk provide fancy interfaces to do all these tasks, a sysadmin can easily do all these just by going into the menu interface without remembering all the commands.
-Whereas sfdisk doesn't provide the user interface, instead it is command driven and used in documentation. it can read input from file or stdin and writes into a partition table.
+> All these 3 are used to create, view, update, and delete the partitions of a disk, but the fdisk and cfdisk provide fancy interfaces to do all these tasks, a sysadmin can easily do all these just by going into the menu interface without remembering all the commands.Whereas sfdisk doesn't provide the user interface, instead it is command driven and used in documentation.it can read input from file or stdin and writes into a partition table.

 </details>

 ---
-21. which command is used to give information about block devices like hard drives, flash drives, CD-ROMs?
+21.which command is used to give information about block devices like hard drives, flash drives, CD-ROMs?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> To view the details of all available block devices, we can use the `lsblk` command.
-For example, `lsblk -a`, lists all the block devices including empty devices.
+> To view the details of all available block devices, we can use the `lsblk` command.For example, `lsblk -a`, lists all the block devices including empty devices.

 </details>

 ---

-22. How do you manage and monitor software RAID devices in Linux?
+22.How do you manage and monitor software RAID devices in Linux?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)